skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 slow (like a valley which gets thick with vegetation once they enter) and some can have encounters.

-Upper Bolwood was one such maze, with Ettins at a few of the map points.
+Upper Bolwood was one such maze, with ettins at a few of the map points.
 I'd googled around and had pictures for every map point.
 They managed to route around all of this.